ondat/documentation/docs/operations/licensing.md

 1. Paste the licence key into the pop-up window
 1. To apply the license click __Upgrade__

-> Note: It is crucial to paste all the licence text into the pop-up and not
+> ⚠️ It is crucial to paste all the licence text into the pop-up and not
 > just the signature.
 Keep in mind that the encoding of the file must not
 > change.